ibm-cloud-docs/dl/order-connect.md

 {: support}

 To order {{site.data.keyword.dl_short}} Connect, you must determine the location connecting to {{site.data.keyword.cloud}}, complete the required configuration information, then click **Create** to submit your order.
-{:shortdesc}

-If you participated in the Direct Link Connect beta program, you must migrate your {{site.data.keyword.dl_short}} Connect gateways to a standard, paid plan.
-For more information, see [Migrating {{site.data.keyword.dl_short}} gateways](/docs/dl?topic=dl-how-to-order-ibm-cloud-dl-connect#migration).
-{: note}
+{: shortdesc}

 ## Planning considerations
 {: #before-you-begin-connect}

+Make sure that you review the following considerations before ordering Direct Link Connect:

 * {{site.data.keyword.cloud_notm}} highly recommends that a second, diverse direct link be established to prevent outages, whether unplanned, or planned due to maintenance.
 For more information, see [Models for diversity and redundancy](/docs/dl?topic=dl-models-for-diversity-and-redundancy-in-direct-link).
 * All subnets of the VPC or classic network will be connected to the direct link.
 When creating VPCs, make sure to create the VPCs with non-overlapping prefixes and unique subnets.
 To ensure successful connectivity with the classic infrastructure, do not use IP addresses for your VPCs in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
 * A Generic Routing Encapsulation (GRE)/IPsec tunneling requirement between your Edge router and a customer virtual router in {{site.data.keyword.cloud_notm}} requires a non-conflicting subnet when ordering.
-Default addresses for Direct Link 2.0 are non-routable and do not support tunneling.
+Default addresses for Direct Link are non-routable and do not support tunneling.
 * {{site.data.keyword.cloud_notm}} VPC permits the use of RFC-1918 and IANA-registered IPv4 address space, privately within your VPC, with some exceptions in the IANA Special-Purpose ranges, and select ranges assigned to {{site.data.keyword.cloud_notm}} services.
 When using IANA-registered ranges within your enterprise, and within VPCs in conjunction with {{site.data.keyword.cloud_notm}} Direct Link, custom routes must be installed in each zone.
 For more information, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).
-* _Beta participants only_ - If you joined the beta to connect your direct link to a transit gateway, keep in mind that a single Direct Link gateway instance accepts a maximum of 120 on-premises address prefixes when connected to a transit gateway.
+* If you plan to connect your direct link to a transit gateway, keep in mind that a single Direct Link gateway instance accepts a maximum of 120 on-premises address prefixes when connected to a transit gateway.
 Consider aggregating prefixes to keep within this limit.

-   The Transit Gateway Beta requires special approval.
-The use of this functionality should not be for production workloads.
-If you are interested in participating in this Beta, you can either open a Sev 4 support case and request access or contact your IBM Sales representative.
-   {: beta}

 ## Partner-specific instructions
 {: #instructions-partner}